IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 Generating a cost model for CPU time involves a number of steps.

-*  Run `cabal bench plutus-core:cost-model-budgeting-bench` on the reference machine.
+*  Run `cabal run plutus-core:cost-model-budgeting-bench -- --csv <file>` on the reference machine.
 This will run Criterion benchmarks for the built-in functions and will take many hours.
 Each function is run many times with a selection of inputs of different sizes.
 The benchmarks for the builtins are small, executing single Plutus Core terms on the CEK machine.

-*  The results of the benchmarks (execution versus sizes of inputs) are stored in a CSV file called `benching.csv` in `plutus-core/cost-model/data`.
+*  The results of the benchmarks (execution versus sizes of inputs) are stored in CSV format in the file named in the `--csv` option, which is mandatory.
-   There's a checked-in copy [here](./data/benching.csv).

-* Run `cabal bench plutus-core:update-cost-model`.
+* Change directory to `plutus-core/cost-model/data/` and run `cabal bench plutus-core:generate-cost-model -b <file>`, where `<file>` is the CSV file produced by `cost-model-budgeting-bench`.
 This runs some R code in [`plutus-core/cost-model/data/models.R`](./data/models.R) which fits a linear model to the data for each builtin; the general form of the model for each builtin is coded into `models.R`.
 Certain checks are performed during this